readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 output.
 We are intentionally leaving out of this chapter features of C that are important for writing bigger programs.
-These include pointers, structures, most of C's rich set of operators, several control- flow statements, and the standard library.
+These include pointers, structures, most of C's rich set of operators, several control-flow statements, and the standard library.

 This approach and its drawbacks.
 Most notable is that the complete story on any particular feature is not found here, and the tutorial,